gtech-mulearn/Pathway-AI-Bootcamp/Basic Of LLM Part-2.md

 For a deeper dive into the expansive world of LLM applications, feel free to explore this [Nvidia article](link_to_article) as a starting point.
 If you're curious about the potential limitations of LLMs as well, don't worry; we've got that covered towards the end of this course. 📚🔍

 For now, by grasping the diverse applications of LLMs, you'll better appreciate their transformative potential, setting the stage for the more detailed modules to come. 🌟

-## 2.3 Let's Track Our Progress 📈

-Up next is a 10-question graded quiz.
-It's designed to test your understanding of LLMs—from their advantages to applications. 📝

-Take this chance to self-assess and solidify your grasp of the topics covered.

-Ready? 🚀🤓📝